-If your toilet is on the verge of overflowing (or if it has already begun to overflow), the first thing you’ll want to do is turn off the water.
-This will prevent any more water from entering your toilet and making the problem go from bad to worse.
-Find the toilet shut-off valve located behind the toilet near the floor and turn it clockwise.
+First, turn off the water.
+If your toilet is on the verge of overflowing (or has already begun to), this prevents any more water from entering your toilet and making the problem worse.
+Find the shutoff valve located behind the toilet, near the floor, and turn it clockwise.

-To avoid having to deal with a clogged toilet in the first place, we do have a few general tips:
+To avoid having to deal with a clogged toilet in the first place, here are some tips:

-- Never flush heavy paper products down the drain (this includes paper towels and tissues).
-Excess paper can clog the toilet and/or the whole sewer system.
-Make sure that any product you flush is specifically designed to disintegrate in water and is safe for plumbing systems and septic tanks.
+Never flush heavy paper products down the drain (this includes paper towels and tissues).
+Make sure products you flush are safe for plumbing systems and septic tanks.

 Take it easy on the toilet paper.
 Flushing large amounts can certainly lead to clogs.